Choose a Category to Easily Find the Answers to Your Charter Questions:

 Unfortunately not.
 Every Waypoints yacht is individually owned and comes with a 10′ – 12′ tender and 15hp outboard.

-Yes, all Waypoints yachts are equipped with inverters that allow for the use of hair dryers; however, please ask during your chart briefing about the rules of power management.
+On most yachts – Yes.
+Most of the Waypoints yachts are equipped with generators that allow for the use of hair dryers; however, please ask during your chart briefing about the rules of power management.
 Most guests allow the sun and gentle Caribbean breezes to dry their hair naturally!

 Yes, all Waypoints yachts are equipped with inverters that will allow you to charge your cell phone and laptop but, HEY – you’re on vacation – leave the laptop at home!